-81. Estimated total exposures to calcidiol from 11 food sources (Table 1), in women aged 16-49 years, are presented in Tables 3 and 4 below.
+85. Estimated total exposures to calcidiol from 11 food sources (Table 1), in women aged 16-49 years, are presented in Tables 3 and 4 below.
 Due to a range of occurrence values for some food groups, these data have been presented as minimum and maximum exposure estimates.
-Exposure data from food sources containing calcidiol will be compared to the ACNFP TUL of 40 μ g/day and EFSA's safe level of intake of 10 μ g/day.
+Exposure data from food sources containing calcidiol will be compared to the ACNFP TUL of 40 μ g/day and the level EFSA established as safe (i.e., up to 10 μ g/day.